Codes, Cubes, and Graphical Designs: The -Dimensional Cube

 \end{subsection}

-\begin{section}{Extremal Designs} We next turn to the concept of extremal designs, as introduced in \cite{Golubev}.
-For this section, we consider the normalized adjacency matrix $AD^{-1}$ rather than the Laplacian $L = AD^{-1} -I$.
-We order the eigenvalues of $AD^{-1}$ as $L$ and $AD^{-1}$ are equivalent in that $Lv = \l v$ if and only if $AD^{-1}v = (\l+1)v.$ \begin{definition}[\cite{Golubev}] \emph{An \emph{extremal design} on a regular graph $G=(V,E)$ is a subset $W\subset V$ which integrates all but one eigenvector of $AD^{-1}$. } \end{definition} If $G=(V,E)$ is regular, $W\subset V$ is extremal if $\ones_W$ can be written as a linear combination of $\ones$ and one other eigenvector of $L$ by Lemma \ref{proof technique}.
+\begin{section}{Extremal Designs} We next turn to the concept of extremal designs, as introduced in \cite{Golubev}. \begin{definition}[\cite{Golubev}] \emph{An \emph{extremal design} on a regular graph $G=(V,E)$ is a subset $W\subset V$ which integrates all but one eigenvector in some eigenbasis of $L$. } \end{definition} If $G=(V,E)$ is regular, $W\subset V$ is extremal if $\ones_W$ can be written as a linear combination of $\ones$ and one other eigenvector of $L$ by Lemma \ref{proof technique}.
 Moreover, this condition is equivalent to being extremal by the following lemma.

 \begin{lemma} \emph{Let $G=(V,E)$ be regular.
-A proper subset $W\subsetneq V$ cannot integrate every eigenvector of $AD^{-1}$.} \end{lemma} \begin{proof} Let $G = (V,E)$ be a regular graph on $n$ vertices and let $\{ \ones= \phi_1, \phi_2, \ldots, \phi_n\}$ be an orthonormal basis of eigenvectors for $AD^{-1}$.
-Suppose a subset $W\subseteq V$ integrates every eigenvector in this basis, that is, $ \phi_j^T \ones_W = 0 $ for each $j=2,\ldots, n.$ We can expand $\ones_W$ in this basis: $ \ones_W = c_1 \ones + \sum_{i=2}^n c_i\phi_i$ for some $c_i\in\RR$.
+A proper subset $W\subset V$ cannot integrate every eigenvector of $L$.} \end{lemma} \begin{proof} Let $G = (V,E)$ be a regular graph on $n$ vertices and let $\{ \ones= \phi_1, \phi_2, \ldots, \phi_n\}$ be an orthonormal basis of eigenvectors for $L$.
+Suppose a subset $W\subseteq V$ integrates every eigenvector in this basis, that is, $ \phi_j^T \ones_W = 0 $ for each $j=2,\ldots, n.$ We can expand $\ones_W$ in this basis: $ \ones_W = \a_1 \ones + \sum_{i=2}^n \a_i\phi_i$ for some $\a_i\in\RR$.
 Therefore,

-for each $ j = 2,\ldots, n.$ Thus $\ones_W = c_1 \ones $ implies $c_1 =1$ and $W= V$. \end{proof}
+for each $ j = 2,\ldots, n.$ Thus $\ones_W = \a_1 \ones $ implies $\a_1 =1$ and $W= V$. \end{proof}

 Golubev's two main results show that subsets which meet known spectral bounds are extremal.
 We start with a quick positive result.